Sehat Sutardja: Career

-Sutardja has more than 440 patents and is a fellow of the Institute of Electrical and Electronics Engineers (IEEE).
-In 2004, Sutardja along with fellow Marvell co-founders Weili Dai and Pantas Sutardja received the Ernst & Young Entrepreneur of the Year award in the networking and communications category.
+Sutardja has more than 440 patents and was a fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+In 2004, Sutardja along with fellow Marvell co-founders Dai and Pantas received the Ernst & Young Entrepreneur of the Year award in the networking and communications category.
 In 2006, he was recognized as the Inventor of the Year by the Silicon Valley Intellectual Property Law Association.